Bexleyheath and Crayford: Boundaries

+Historic

 1997–2010: The London Borough of Bexley wards of Barnehurst, Barnehurst North, Bostall, Brampton, Christchurch, Crayford, North End, St Michael's, and Upton.

 2010–2024: The London Borough of Bexley wards of Barnehurst, Brampton, Christchurch, Colyers, Crayford, Danson Park, North End, and St Michael's.

+Current

+Further to the completion of the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency comprises: